TerryHowe/JeepTech/docs/electrical/index.md

 ## Batteries

-Four types of Lead-Acid batteries concern us for vehicular purposes, automotive starting, low antimony deep-cycle, high antimony deep-cycle, and gel-cells.
+Four types of Lead-Acid batteries concern us for vehicular purposes, automotive starting, low antimony deep-cycle, high antimony deep-cycle and gel-cells.
 I'll go over characteristics of each.
 Generally, the storage capacity (ampere-hour rating) of a battery is a function of the surface area of the plates exposed to the chemicals.

 #### Automotive Starting Batteries